ptse8204/craveforcapes/README.md

 # CraveforCapes
 ## What is this project?
-This is a project that would help better understand the data that was collected throughout [cape.ucsd.edu](CAPE (Course and Professor Evaluations)).
+This is a project that would help better understand the data that was collected throughout [CAPE (Course and Professor Evaluations)](cape.ucsd.edu).
-There are a couple projects that had predated mine, such as [https://github.com/dcao/seascape](Seascape), and [https://github.com/andportnoy/smartercapes.com](SmarterCAPE).
+There are a couple projects that had predated mine, such as [Seascape](https://github.com/dcao/seascape), and [SmarterCAPE](https://github.com/andportnoy/smartercapes.com).

 However, none of these project tries to pull the data inside CAPE(i.e.: the grade compositions and other questions that were asked in CAPE survey), the fact that
 CAPE does not shows these info in a way that is easily accessible does not really help anyone.
 Therefore, this project aims to help solve the issue.